 Acupuncture needles are sterilized, single use and disposable, and acupuncture treatment is safe when performed properly.
 It is a non-toxic treatment and adverse reactions are minimal.
 This is one of the reasons that acupuncture is popular in the treatment of chronic pains or other chronic conditions even if the effect of acupuncture may not be as potent as a conventional drug therapy.

 Is Traditional Acupuncture effective for any conditions?

 No. There are limitations to what acupuncture can do.
 In general, the immediate benefits of traditional acupuncture are deep relaxation, vitality, and a sense of overall well-being whatever your conditions may be.

 Traditional acupuncture is considered to be effective in treating a wide range of conditions.
 Acupuncture has been becoming evidence based medicine, and British Acupuncture Council put together very useful information about research based benefits of acupuncture.

 An interesting characteristic of traditional acupuncture treatment is that it looks at a person as a whole, while addressing the person’s main health issue.
 Therefore, a person with a headache, for example, can often have other health issues, such as a period pain, and both can be alleviated at the same time.

 The number of treatments required will depend on many factors, including the nature, chronicity, seriousness of the condition as well as your overall health and constitution.
 It is important to remember that each person responses to the treatments differently.

-Also, acupuncture can be for simply maintaining your well-being or for preventive measures, without specific conditions presenting, and for on-going activities or on as as-necessary basis, such as stress management, pre- & post- natal care, facial rejuvenation, and so forth.
+Also, acupuncture can be for simply maintaining your well-being or for preventive measures, without specific conditions presenting, and for on-going activities or on as as-necessary basis, such as stress management, and pre- & post- natal care.

 📞 07931 794 952 📧